Constants in C

 Here are the rules for creating floating point constants in Exponential form:

-- Mantissa and exponent must be separated by e or E.
+- Mantissa and exponent must be separated by

 - Mantissa can be positive or negative, default is positive.